Charterhouse/private-blockchain/README.md

 ![CreateSwarm_1](private-blockchain-assets/SwarmCreate_1.png)

-Next, in *Region Advanced Settings* select the `blockchainlab-vpc` from the list and fill in the remaining fields accordingly as showin in the picture below:
+Next, in *Region Advanced Settings* select the `blockchainlab-vpc` from the list and fill in the remaining fields accordingly as shown in the picture below:

 ![SwarmCreate_VPCSettings](private-blockchain-assets/SwarmCreate_VPCSettings.png)